vectordotdev/vector/website/guides/integrate/sources/journald/file.md

 import InstallationCommand from '@site/src/components/InstallationCommand';
 import SVG from 'react-inlinesvg';

-> "I just wanna, like, send my logs from Journald to File -- why is all of this so complicated?"
+> "I just wanna, like, send my logs from Journald to a file -- why is all of this so complicated?"
 >
 > — developers

-So you want to send logs from Journald to File?
+So you want to send logs from Journald to a file?
 Sounds simple!
 Sadly, it is not.
 When you account for x, y, and z, you quickly realize this is no easy endaevor.
 Especially for high volume product environments!
 Fear not!
 This guide will get you up and running in minutes.